A gas well that is not in use because it was originally a dry hole or because it has ceased to provide gas in economic quantities.

-The act of a system operator ordering a generating unit to come on line at a specific output level.
+The act of a system operator ordering a generating unit to come on line or to change its current level of output.

 A list, typically in order from least cost to highest cost, of power plants scheduled to run at a specific point in time in order to match supply to electric demand.

 An electricity supply resource that is either behind a meter on a customer premises, or connected to a utility distribution system.